Harwood Unified Union School District Food & Nutrition

 The Cougar Café at Crossett Brook Middle School

-Besides her District wide responsibilities Erika still oversees food production and purchasing at Crossett Brook Middle School.
+Besides her District wide responsibilities Erika still oversees food production and purchasing at Crossett Brook Middle School and Brookside Primary School.
 Full Bio above.

 Carmen Morgan has worked in Food Service for the district since the Fall of 1996.
 Her responsibilities started out as a cashier, which included processing Free/reduced applications, daily reports, and helping with the running of a busy cafeteria.
 As the years carried on, she was given different tasks that kept her daily schedule interesting.
 To date, most paperwork was reassigned to Central Office staff, leaving more time to assist in preparing both breakfast and lunch for the students.
 One asset that she has provided to the smooth flow of the lunch program is her ability to remember the students lunch numbers and keep the lines flowing in a quick manner.
 To date, she is responsible for getting the meals at TBPS made and out on time with the help of her teammates Deb, Jackie, and Mary when available.
 Not only does Carmen enjoy cooking, numbers, and working with an awesome team, she loves the students!
 Each morning greeting them at the Grab and Go Breakfast Bar as they come into school, and asking them how their day is going at lunch.
 The students are why she continues to help provide healthy and nutritious meals to your children.
 It has been a delight to have them all as a part of her day.

 Carmen is married and resides in Waterbury with her husband Keith and has helped raise five daughters.
 Her number one joy in life now is being a Grandmother.
 Besides family dinners, other interests are indoor plants, cats, enjoying long summer rides with her husband with the top down and the sun shining on her face.
 Life is good!